Nastel/jkool-client-java-api/README.md

 The Client API formats the entity into JSON format and streams it to jKool over default `https` protocol.

 ### Running JKQL (Synchronously)
 In addition to streaming, data can also be retrieved from jKool via Rest.
 To do this, make use of the jKool Query Language (JKQL).
-Please see [JKQL Documentation](https://www.jkoolcloud.com/download/jKQL%20User%20Guide.pdf).
-Use the `JKQuery` to run JKQL queries synchronously.
-Simply pass in your access token along with the JKQL query.
+Please see [JKQL Reference Guide](https://www.nastel.com/wp-content/uploads/2020/03/Nastel_jKQL_User_Guide.pdf).
+Use the `JKQuery` to run JKQL synchronously.
+Use your access token along with the JKQL query.
 Below is an example:

 ```java
     JKQuery jkQuery = new JKQuery("yourtoken");